Dupuytren's contracture: Limited fasciectomy

 Limited/selective fasciectomy removes the pathological tissue, and is a common approach.
-Low-quality evidence suggests that fasciectomy may be more effective for people with advanced Dupuytren's contractures.
+A 2015 Cochrane review reported that low-quality evidence suggested that fasciectomy may be more effective for people with advanced Dupuytren's contractures.

 During the procedure, the person is under regional or general anesthesia.
 A surgical tourniquet prevents blood flow to the limb.
 The skin is often opened with a zig-zag incision but straight incisions with or without Z-plasty are also described and may reduce damage to neurovascular bundles.
 All diseased cords and fascia are excised.
 The excision has to be very precise to spare the neurovascular bundles.
 Because not all the diseased tissue is visible macroscopically, complete excision is uncertain.

 A 20-year review of surgical complications associated with fasciectomy showed that major complications occurred in 15.7% of cases, including digital nerve injury (3.4%), digital artery injury (2%), infection (2.4%), hematoma (2.1%), and complex regional pain syndrome (5.5%), in addition to minor complications including painful flare reactions in 9.9% of cases and wound healing complications in 22.9% of cases.
 After the tissue is removed the incision is closed.
 In the case of a shortage of skin, the transverse part of the zig-zag incision is left open.
 Stitches are removed 10 days after surgery.

 After surgery, the hand is wrapped in a light compressive bandage for one week.
 Flexion and extension of the fingers can start as soon as the anaesthesia has resolved.
 It is common to experience tingling within the first week after surgery.
 Hand therapy is often recommended.
-Approximately 6 weeks after surgery the patient is able completely to use the hand.
+Approximately six weeks after surgery the patient is able completely to use the hand.

-The average recurrence rate is 39% after a fasciectomy after a median interval of about 4 years.
+The average recurrence rate is 39% after a fasciectomy after a median interval of about four years.